pensjonatus/flash-fiction/blog/listening-to-tears.md

 ---
-title: 'Listening to Tears'
+title: Listening to Tears
 date: '2012-05-31'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was there for the famous Bill Hicks speech about the roller coaster.
 I heard